RonenNess/BonEngine/README.md

 - Refactored GFX effects wrapper and split into OpenGL wrapper and Effects wrapper.
 - Added method to render polygons.
 - Changed default flags to prefer OpenGL by default.
+- Changed default flags to enable effects by default.

 ## In Memory Of Bonnie